n1gp/HPSDR-Orion-GiGE-16RX/README.md

 What I have tested:

 IP address change (Static/DHCP) works

-Firmware upgrade works NOTE below
+Firmware upgrade works (NOTE below about recycling power)

 Transmit works

-Receive up to 16 receivers at 192k work tested with cudaSDR, CWSL_Tee/SkimSrv/HermesIntf on my github site https://github.com/n1gp
+Receive up to 16 receivers at 192k work, 16 @ 384k is too much for my PC to handle.

+tested with cudaSDR, CWSL_Tee/SkimSrv/HermesIntf on my github site https://github.com/n1gp

+And also Alans(M0NNB) SparkSDR

 *NOTE: The firmware upgrade process works except you have to recycle the power to get the FPGA to reload.
 I tested previous versions from 4.7 - 5.2 and they do the same thing.
 It may be my rig or ...?

-I have not test Puresignal
+I have not test Puresignal, but I have reports from others trying this firmware that is does work.

 Some Fixes to note, I found that the Alex Filter algorithm had a minor bug where an index was incorrect (~line 2610): C122_frequency_HZ[6]